The Tweak command allows you to individually move the grid points of a selected connector, domain, or block in order to locally improve the quality

 - Move Rotation Point Automatically if checked, updates the location of the rotation point automatically as a selected point moves.

-For more details on the commands inside the Display frame (see figure above), please refer to the Attributes
+For more details on the commands inside the Display frame (see figure above), please refer to

 You can continue to select another grid point for modification without leaving the Tweak panel.
 Click OK to save the new grid and exit the